 Buying a Franchise | FranchiseCoach

-Buying a franchise might be your golden ticket, if you’ve ever dreamed of owning your own business but want a little more structure than starting from scratch.
-It’s one of the most popular ways people jump into business ownership—without reinventing the wheel.
+Buying a franchise might be your golden ticket to owning your own business, but you want a little more control through structure rather than starting from scratch.
+This is one of the most well-known paths to business ownership without reinventing the wheel.

 Buying a Franchise Pitfall (Neglect Due Diligence) | FranchiseCoach